wonderbird/git-revert-workshop/README.md

 >
 > -- James Shore (1)

+## Run the workshop as a team or individually

 You can run this workshop as a team or individually.

 If you are working as a team, then click the **Use this template** in the top right to create a new repository.
 Share the repository URL and clone it to every participant's computer.
 You will work in the same remote repository.
 Push every change to the remote and pull all other developer checkouts.

+>[!NOTE]
+>
+>The workshop provides a small web application to visualize the development
+>status.
+One person in the team should have a recent Node.js version on their
+>computer to run the web app.

 If you are running the exercises alone, the **Use this template** allows to open a new GitHub codespace with a fresh copy.
 There is no need for pushing